 Johnson-Cusack holds a bachelor’s degree from Columbia College, Columbia University and a master’s degree in Public Administration from the Key Executive Management Program at American University.
 She is a founder of the Eli J. Segal Citizen Leadership program at Brandeis University, a member of the federal Presidio Trust’s Advisory Committee focused on creating a National Center for Service and Innovative Leadership, and a board member of the OIC of America which focuses on providing quality education, training, employment, and housing for economically disadvantaged populations.
 She is a lay church leader and breast cancer survivor and advocate.
 She is married with one adult daughter.

-S. Danielle Benjamin serves as Project Manager of Leadership 18, an alliance of Chief Executive Officers (CEOs) responsible for leading some of the country’s largest and most well respected charities, non-profits and faith-based organizations.
+Danielle B. Powell serves as Project Manager of Leadership 18, an alliance of Chief Executive Officers (CEOs) responsible for leading some of the country’s largest and most well respected charities, non-profits and faith-based organizations.
 As a group, member organizations serve over 87 million people annually and represent $44 billion in total revenue.
 The alliance focuses on advocacy, CEO learning, and program and research collaboration.

 - The Non Profit Times Power & Influence Top 50 2011

 - Nonprofits Must Change as Old Charitable Funding Models Decline

 - Military Family Advocates Connect with Leaders from Alliance for Children and Families